nkc-ug/local_file_provider/README.md

 * Directory that files to provide deployed

 # Supplement
-It is use the image of nginx.
+It use the image of nginx.